How To Compare Re-Roof Estimates

 2. Shingle Brand

 Shingles differ vastly in terms of quality, durability, and price.
 When comparing estimates, ensure you’re comparing the same or similar brands.
-A cheaper estimate might use lower-quality shingles, while a pricier one could be factoring in a premium brand with a longer life expectancy.
+A cheaper estimate might use lower-quality shingles like Atlas Roofing – GlassMaster and Tamko – Elite Glass-Seal, while a pricier one would be factoring in a premium brand like CertainTeed – Landmark Pro with a longer life expectancy.

 3. Ridge Shingle Style

 Ridge shingles not only enhance aesthetics but also protect the most vulnerable points of your roof.
-Are the estimates proposing standard ridge shingles or premium, high-profile options?
+Are the estimates proposing standard ridge shingles like Three-Tab Asphalt Ridge Shingles and Basic Roll Roofing or premium, high-profile options like Architectural or Dimensional Ridge Shingles or Synthetic Ridge Shingles?
 This can influence both cost and durability.

 4. Underlayment

 This is your roof’s primary defense against water infiltration beneath the shingles.
-There are various types, from traditional felt to synthetic underlayments.
+There are various types, from traditional felt underlayment which is less expensive compared to the more expensive synthetic underlayments with its durability and water resistance.
 Understand the benefits and drawbacks of each type and which one is being proposed in the estimates.

 5. Ice & Water Shield

 Especially crucial for colder climates, this adheres to the roof deck and provides added leak protection.
-It’s vital to compare where this is applied – just in the valleys and eaves or the entire roof?
+It’s vital to compare where this is applied for several reasons.
+Firstly, it allows for a cost comparison among roofing contractors, helping you align the project with your budget.
+Additionally, it helps evaluate the level of protection and performance offered, ensuring thorough coverage in vulnerable areas.
+Ensuring compliance with local building codes, assessing quality, and preventing future issues are also benefits.
+Transparent estimation and alignment with customer expectations further emphasize the importance of this comparison in making an informed decision for your roofing project.
 In colder climates, issues like ice dams can be a real threat, further emphasizing the importance of a proper ice & water shield.

 6. Drip Edge